XelaLord/MiniFRC-Rework/README.md

 Things you can type into the config file (exclude "<>"):
-COM<#> 		// Defines the COM port number the program will try to connect to the robot with

-COMtest		// The program will not attempt to connect with the robot joysticktest	// The program

- will automaticaly find all joystick inputs and activate them BAUD<#>		// Changes the Baud rate from the default of 9600
+COM<#> 		// Defines the COM port number the program will try to connect to the robot with COMtest		// The program will not attempt to connect with the robot joysticktest	// The program ill automaticaly find all joystick inputs and activate them BAUD<#>		// Changes the Baud rate from the default of 9600

 axis,<Name>,j,<Joystick Number>,<Axis Number>		// Activates an joystick controlled axis, notice the j tag